daronphang/programming-resources/networking/communication/TCP-IP-model.md

 ### Internet/Network (Layer 2)

 Responsible for host addressing, packaging, and routing functions.
 Deals with packets and connects independent networks to transport the packets across network boundaries.
-Core protocls are IP, ARP, ICMP and IGMP.
+Core protocols are IP, ARP, ICMP and IGMP.

 ### Network Access (Layer 1)